Her look said disgust.

 But before I bought them, I should have answered several troubling questions:

 How did they get into the Salvation Army Store in the first place?

-Here I envision some old man’s wife sneaking them out of the laundry and speeding them across town for disposal.
-I can almost feel her fear rising – as her husband discovers them missing and flies into a rage.
-He rushes into the garage to dump the garbage cart out and sort through the refuse.
-I can almost imagine the despair, the accusations – as well as the tearful denials.
+Here I envision an old man’s wife sneaking them out of the laundry and spiriting them across town for disposal.
+I can almost feel her fear rising as her husband discovers them missing and flies into a rage.
+I can imagine the despair, the accusations and the tearful denials.

 Anyways, his loss is my gain.

 How did something so hideously ugly find its way into the supply stream?